About Shalley and Murray

 The firm now operates two principle offices.
 The flagship office is in Kew Gardens, Queens, in the 80-02 Tower near the Courthouse in Queens.
 This is the office from which New York City and Nassau County matters are handled.
-For more information about the New York City practice visit the New York City Criminal Defense Website.
+For more information about the New York City practice visit our main New York City Criminal Defense Lawyer Website.

 For clients in Westchester and Putnam Counties, Shalley and Murray also maintains an office in Croton.
 Founding partner James Shalley manages the "upstate" office in Croton.
 For more information about the Westchester/Putnam practice visit the Westchester Criminal Defense Website.

 Over the years, Shalley and Murray has participated in a wide range of criminal matters, from the smallest and least noticeable to many complex matters, including several that have received attention from the media.